 Draft PEIR Table 5.2-1 Reason for Infeasibility Policy and Technical Responses to Infeasibility Assertions contribution would offer zero benefit to Paradise Irrigation District's (PID) water supply portfolio and zero benefit for the Town's fire suppression capability.
-The R5 letter indicates that [the] "Pipeline to Chico can be cost-effectively sized to accommodate a large range of flows."
-This indicates that the pipeline can likely accommodate significant wastewater flows over and above the needs of the Town for planned developments within Chico's southeast sphere of influence and rural Butte County along the pipeline route.
+The R5 letter indicates that [the] " Pipeline to Chico can be cost-effectively sized to accommodate a large range of flows. " This indicates that the pipeline can likely accommodate significant wastewater flows over and above the needs of the Town for planned developments within Chico's southeast sphere of influence and rural Butte County along the pipeline route.
 Table 1 presents pipeline capacities for the proposed 10.5 mile 12" export pipe force main 4 based on a range of flow velocities.
 Table 3 presents the carrying capacity of plastic pipe from an engineering manual which indicates velocities for 12" pipe within the range of 1.3 to 10.12 feet per second (fps).
 The 7 fps maximum figure presented in Table 1 is well within the range presented in the engineering manual.
 At that flow velocity, the export pipe capacity is about 2,400 gallons per minute (gpm), or about 1.7 million gallons per day (MGD) on an average day flow (ADF) basis and 3.4 mgd on a peak hour flow (PHF) basis 5 .
 At 1.7 mgd ADF, the lost opportunity for local water recycling in the Town, southeast Chico and rural Butte County could be about 2,000 acre-feet per year (afy) as indicated in Table 2.
 "Regionalization" as a primary justification for the 18-mile export project is clearly in conflict with the Governor's California's Water Supply Strategy since it forecloses on a potential 2,000 afy of urban water recycling in the Town and southeast Chico.
-Based on current drought and wildfire threat conditions, the Governor's office would likely strongly support the local reuse alternative over the export alternative.
-In that same light, the grant funding opportunities for local water reuse would likely breater than for local water reuse would likely breater than for local water reuse would likely breater than for local water reuse would likely be significantly greater than for the 18-mile export based on the Governor's strong emphasis on urban reuse projects anywhere in the state.
-The R5 letter fails to acknowledge that Butte LAFCo cannot approve an 18-mile extension of sewer service absent an existing or impending public health and safety threat 6 .
-The 0.1 mgd post-fire subsurface dispersal in the sewer service area (SSA) that had a pre-fire permitted subsurface dispersal capacity of about 0.5 mgd cannot be considered an existing or impending health threat.
-Absent such a threat, Butte LAFCo cannot approve the extension as it is the only legally permissible justification available to LAFCo to approve a service extension request buckue of an ugency of Lancol opnere of infruence.
-The only part torward with the extension request therefore would likely be a waiver approved by the state legislature and the Governor, similar procedurally to Assembly Bill 36 (Gallagher, 2021).
+Based on current drought and wildfire throat conditions the Governor's office would likely strongly support the local reuse alternative over the export alternative.
+In that same light, the grant funding opportunities for local water reuse would likely be significantly greater than for the 18-mile export based on the Governor's strong emphasis on urban reuse projects anywhere in the state The RS letter fails to acknowledge that Butte LAFCo cannot approve an 18-mile extension of sewer service absent an existing or impending public health and safety threat6 .
+The 0.1 mgd post-fire subsurface dispersal in the sewer service area (SSA) that had a pre-fire permitted subsurface dispersal capacity of about 0.5 mgd cannot be considered an existing or impending health threat .
+Absent such a threat, Butte LAFCo cannot approve the extension as it is the only legally permissible justification available to LAFCo to approve a service extension request outside of an agency's (Chico) Sphere of Influence7.
+The only path forward with the extension request therefore would likely be a waiver approved by the state legislature and the Governor, similar procedurally to Assembly Bill 36 (Gallagher, 2021).
 The R5 November 2020 letter did not confirm the presence of an existing or impending public health and safety threat in Paradise of which it has the technical and regulatory authority to determine.
-Even if R5 made such a determination. the proposed export project serving only 14% of the Town would not alleviate
+Even if R5